cssmh/meal-platerz-client/README.md

 4. **Food Sharing Management:**

-   - Each food had expire date and time with condition.
+   - Each food listing includes an expiration date and time with conditions.
    - Post, manage, and update food listings.
    - Search functionality by food type or location.